Martinjoh1/Ticket-Maker/example-README.md

 ![A sample image to show how to add one to a repo](images/example.png "A sample image.
 This is the text that appears.")

-**NOTE**: Your initial design plan may not fully reflect your final product, as projects evolve over time.

 ### Software Design
 - List all of the classes and functions you'll be creating.
   - Your program must follow good coding standards.
   Primarily, I mean your code should include meaningful functions and appropriate variables, and be formatted and commented well.
-  - This is Python (not C), so *classes are expected* to be well-designed and used throughout.
+  - If your programming language supports classes use them. *Classes are expected* to be well-designed and used throughout, if possible.
   - Sloppy code with no structure will be penalized.

 This is an excellent place for a CRC card or two.